-Since January 2011 Egypt has experienced significant political turmoil, sometimes involving violent protests and disturbances, which have resulted in a number of deaths.
+Since January 2011 Egypt has experienced significant political turmoil and the political environment remains restrictive.
+This has sometimes involved violent protests and disturbances, which have resulted in a number of deaths.

 The crime rate in Egypt is generally low, but over the years expatriates have sometimes suffered armed robberies, muggings, sexual assaults, rapes, break-ins to accommodation and cars, and car-jackings at gun and knife-point have taken place in areas popular with expatriates, including during the daytime.
 Car-jackings generally target four-wheel drive vehicles.
 Muggings have occurred in taxis.

-In 2015, the British Embassy responded to 22 cases of rape and sexual assault against British nationals in Egypt.
-Some assaults were against children.
-Many occurred in what were considered to be safe places, like hotels.
+In 2016, the British Embassy responded to 3 cases of rape and sexual assault against British nationals in Egypt.
 Assaults have occurred in taxis and on microbuses.
 If you are travelling on a microbus, avoid being the last passenger left on the bus.
 Take extra care when travelling alone, particularly in taxis and microbuses.

 Take care of your passport and valuables.
 Use hotel safes and beware of pickpockets and bag snatchers.